gbif/pipelines/livingatlas/README.md

 * *Spatial layers* - will make use of existing services in https://spatial.ala.org.au/ws/ to retrieve sampled environmental and contextual values for geospatial points
 * *Species lists* - will make use of existing services in https://lists.ala.org.au to retrieve species lists.

+For information on how the architecture between biocache-store and pipelines differ, [see this page](architectures.md).

 In addition pipelines for following will need to be developed:

 * Duplicate detection